 You don’t have to do anything.
 How you interact with your cat is entirely your decision.
 However, if you are going to let your cat kiss your lips you should follow some basic health and safety protocols.

 - Ensure that your cat’s flea and worm treatments are up-to-date.
 Also, make sure that any vet-appointed vaccinations are updated.

 - Brush your cat’s teeth regularly.
 This will help keep parasites and gum disease at bay.

 - Keep an eye on your cat’s fur, brushing it regularly.
-This includes the fur around their mouth.
-If your cat has litter in its fur, do not let them kiss you.
+This includes the fur around their mouths.
+If your cat has cat litter in its fur, do not let it kiss you.